Tehes/nba-spielplan/README.md

 play-by-play calculation.
 Once regular-season progress reaches 100%, the client reads `/top-excitement` and renders the cached Top 10 list when items are available.
 The client keeps NBA and WNBA cache keys separate for schedule, standings, scoreboard, next-game markers, and excitement ratings.
-The service worker uses stale-while-revalidate for the app shell and API calls on the same origin.
+The service worker uses stale-while-revalidate for the app shell and allowed static assets, while core API payloads use the client's separate data cache.

 ---

 ## Development

-- Service Worker toggles live in `js/app.js`: set `useServiceWorker` to `false` for local debugging or bump `serviceWorkerVersion` to force a fresh cache on deploy.
+- Service Worker toggles live in `js/app.js`: set `USE_SERVICE_WORKER` to `false` for local debugging or bump `SERVICE_WORKER_VERSION` to force a fresh cache on deploy.

 ## License and usage